 I look back now and just want to hug 23-year-old Me and tell her what was wrong and how someday soon it would get better, and she would have answers.
 The early days of Lyme disease didn't have a lot of answers and there were no support groups.
 Even my doctor didn't really know how to answer many of my questions, especially those related to mental health.

-Attacking my Adrenal System
+Lyme Disease attacked my Adrenal System

-One of the favorite attacks the Lyme Monster used against me was attacking my adrenal system and hormones.
+One of the favorite attacks the Lyme Disease Monster used against me was attacking my adrenal system and hormones.
 Not only was I having a hard time moving around, remembering things, keeping my emotions in check, and staying awake.
 But my body began to put on weight as well.

 My self-esteem just took a massive blow.
 After the birth of my third child, I watched in horror as weight gathered in places and refused to budge no matter how much I watched my diet and tried to work out.